enghwa/ecommerce-shopfront-on-aws/README.md

 * Web application blueprint – We include a React web application pre-integrated out-of-the-box with tools such as React Bootstrap, Redux, React Router, internationalization, and more.
 * Serverless service backend – Amazon API Gateway powers the interface layer between the frontend and backend, and invokes serverless compute with AWS Lambda.
 * Authentication - Amazon Cognito to allow the application to authenticate users and authorize access to the API layer. *Note* We will only use a single region for Amazon Cognito, as this serves as a reference implementation for authentication.
-In real-world deployment, this can be a social media authentication, eg: Facebook, Google etc.
+In real-world deployment, this can be a social media authentication, eg: Amazon Cognito, Auth0, Facebook, Google etc.

 **Database components**